hansCodeJam/pokedex/Readme.md

 # Pokedex

-An old school gameboy style pokedex that can display 800 pokemon that includes their types and abilties all fetch from [Pokeapi](https://pokeapi.co/).
-The input will filter through the whole list by names or number.
+An old school Gameboy style Pokedex that can display all 807 existing pokemons that includes their types and abilities all fetched from [Pokeapi](https://pokeapi.co/).
+The inputs will filter through the whole list by names, types, or abilities.

 Other tools that were used in this project were
 - [bootstrap](https://getbootstrap.com/)